How to get from IAH Airport to downtown Houston with Bus 102

 If you land at Terminal C, follow signs towards Baggage Claim/Exit and Ground Transportation

-This guide, and Bus 102, begins at Terminal C of George Bush Intercontinental Airport (IAH) north of Houston, Texas.
-If you find yourself at another terminal, I would assume you can just follow the signs towards Terminal C.
+This guide and Bus 102 begin at Terminal C of George Bush Intercontinental Airport (IAH) north of Houston, Texas.
+If you find yourself at another terminal, I assume you can just follow the signs towards Terminal C.

 Take the escalator down towards Baggage Claim.